26 Using Citators to see Judicial Consideration

 Subsequent judicial consideration

-The doctrine of precedent means that judges are not only bound by decisions of higher courts in the same court hierarchy but very often consider decisions of those lower in the same hierarchy, or decisions produced outside of the hierarchy altogether.
+The doctrine of precedent means that judges are not only bound by decisions of higher courts in the same court hierarchy but often consider decisions of those lower in the same hierarchy, or decisions produced by courts of a different state or territory.

 A citator record will provide you with an overview of the subsequent judicial consideration of your case: